 As an embodiment of perfect creation, the human body has been a fascinating topic to discuss since time immemorial.
-With the billions of integrated units in it, it is surprising that many questions still revolve around its morphology, functionalities, repair, and capacity, even now.
-No doubt, there is so much to talk about the human body, but in this article, we will be concerned with the number of bones in the human body.
+With its myriad integrated units, it is hardly surprising that many questions still revolve around its morphology, functionalities, repair, and capacity, even at present.
+The human body certainly contains many secrets yet to be unraveled, and in this article, we will be taking a look at the number of bones in the human body.

 The Relationship Between the Skeletal System and the Human Body